 A derivative is a financial contract that derives its value from an underlying asset.
 The buyer agrees to purchase the asset on a specific date at a specific price.

-Derivatives are often used for commodities, such as oil, gasoline or gold.
+Derivatives are often used for commodities, such as oil, gasoline, or gold.
 Another asset class is currencies, often the U.S. dollar.
 There are derivatives based on stocks or bonds.
-Still others use interest rates, such as the yield on the 10-year Treasury note.
+Others use interest rates, such as the yield on the 10-year Treasury note.

 The contract's seller doesn't have to own the underlying asset.
-He can fulfill the contract by giving the buyer enough money to buy the asset at the prevailing price.
-He can also give the buyer another derivative contract that offsets the value of the first.
+They can fulfill the contract by giving the buyer enough money to buy the asset at the prevailing price.
+They can also give the buyer another derivative contract that offsets the value of the first.
 This makes derivatives much easier to trade than the asset itself.

-More than 90 percent of the world's 500 largest companies use derivatives to lower risk.
-For example, a futures contract promises delivery of raw materials at an agreed-upon price.
-This way the company is protected if prices rise.
+In 2019, 32 billion derivative contracts were traded.
+Most of the world's 500 largest companies use derivatives to lower risk.
+For example, a futures contract promises the delivery of raw materials at an agreed-upon price.
+This way, the company is protected if prices rise.
 Companies also write contracts to protect themselves from changes in exchange rates and interest rates.

-Derivatives make future cashflows more predictable.
+Derivatives make future cash flows more predictable.
 They allow companies to forecast their earnings more accurately.
-That predictability boosts stock prices.
-Businesses then need less cash on hand to cover emergencies.
-They can reinvest more into their business.
+That predictability boosts stock prices, and businesses then need a lower amount of cash on hand to cover emergencies.
+That means they can reinvest more into their business.

-More than 95 percent of all derivatives are traded between two companies or traders that know each other personally.
-These are called “over the counter” options.
+Derivatives that are traded between two companies or traders that know each other personally are called “over-the-counter” options.
 They are also traded through an intermediary, usually a large bank.

-Exchanges can also be a clearing house, acting as the actual buyer or seller of the derivative.
-That makes it safer for traders, since they know the contract will be fulfilled.
-In 2010, the Dodd-Frank Wall Street Reform Act required OTC derivatives be moved to an exchange.
-The details of how to do this are still being worked out.
+Exchanges can also be a clearinghouse, acting as the actual buyer or seller of the derivative.
+That makes it safer for traders since they know the contract will be fulfilled.
+In 2010, the Dodd-Frank Wall Street Reform Act was signed in response to the financial crisis and to prevent excessive risk-taking.

 The largest exchange is the CME Group.
-It's the merger between the Chicago Board of Trade, the Chicago Mercantile Exchange (also called CME or the Merc) and the New York Mercantile Exchange.
+It's the merger between the Chicago Board of Trade and the Chicago Mercantile Exchange, also called CME or the Merc.
 It trades derivatives in all asset classes.

 Types of Financial Derivatives

 Forwards are another OTC derivative.
 They are agreements to buy or sell an asset at an agreed-upon price at a specific date in the future.
 The two parties can customize their forward a lot.
-Forwards are used to hedge risk in commodities, interest rates, exchange rates or equities.
-(Source: "Overview of Derivatives," CBOE.)
+Forwards are used to hedge risk in commodities, interest rates, exchange rates, or equities.

 Another influential type of derivative is a futures contract.
 The most widely used are commodities futures.
-Of these, the most important are oil price futures.
-That's because they set the price of oil and, ultimately, gasoline.
+Of these, the most important are oil price futures—which set the price of oil and, ultimately, gasoline.

 Four Risks of Derivatives

 Last but not least is the potential for scams.
 Bernie Madoff built his Ponzi scheme on derivatives.
 Fraud is rampant in the derivatives market.
-To uncover the latest scams in commodities futures, see this CTFC advisory.
-(Sources: "Banks Face New Checks on Derivative Trading," The New York Times, January 3, 2013.
-"Global Derivatives Volume Survey, Market Voice, March 10, 2017.
-"Global OTC Derivatives Market: First Half of 2016," "Exchange-Traded Futures and Options, Q2 2016," Bank for International Settlements, April 20, 2017.)
+The CFTC advisory lists the latest scams in commodities futures.